Skip to content

 Accessing Falco and OPA Logs

-To access Falco or OPA logs, go to the Discover panel and write Falco or OPA in the search textbox.
+To access Falco or OPA logs, go to the Discover panel and write Falco or OPA in the search text box.
 Make sure that the Kubernetes log index category is selected.

 The figure below shows the search result for Falco logs.
 Falco logs